Udhampur’s churned milk specialty ‘Kalari’ planned for G20 delegates in Srinagar

 “KALARI’ from Udhampur district of Jammu and Kashmir to be served at the G20 Summit in Srinagar as a special Dogra culinary item.
 Thanks PM Sh @narendramodi for providing a global platform to ‘Kalari’,” Dr Singh wrote on twitter.

-National Rural Livelihood Mission, project director, Naresh Mathur, who left Jammu for Srinagar on Friday, with a group of women self-help groups associated with Kalari making, said, “Kalari from Udhampur’s Ramnagar area will be at the table of the delegates as a special Dogra culinary item.
+National Rural Livelihood Mission, block programme manager, Naresh Mathur, who left Jammu for Srinagar on Friday, with a group of women self-help groups associated with Kalari making, said, “Kalari from Udhampur’s Ramnagar area will be at the table of the delegates as a special Dogra culinary item.
 However, final approval of the higher officials is awaited.”

 The initiative has been taken by the Centre and the Jammu & Kashmir union territory to promote Kalari on a global scale.